pwr/KSP/docs/security.md

 impersonating the device as far as Amazon is concerned.
 This means KSP has to have a copy of the device's client certificate.

-KSP keeps that copy of the cerficate in its devices databasae (the file is db/devices.sqlite).
+KSP keeps that copy of the cerficate in its devices database (the file is db/devices.sqlite).
 But whoever else gains access to the KSP database may read your device's client certificate and use it to impersonate the device -- and **access your Amazon account**.
 This means, potentially, not only access to the books you've purchased, but also being able to make purchases if your Amazon account has a Credit Card attached to it.